poupuu/analysis-rfm-segmentation-customer/README.md

 This project develops an unsupervised machine learning model (K-Means Clustering) to segment e-commerce customers based on their purchasing behavior (Recency, Frequency, Monetary).
 It then deploys this trained model into an interactive Streamlit application that can predict the customer segment for any new user-inputted RFM values.

 ## Problem
-A "one-size-fits-all" marketing strategy is inefficient and costly.
-This project addresses two primary problems:
 1.  **Inefficient Marketing Spend:** Treating all customers identically, (e.g., offering large discounts to "Champions" who would have purchased anyway).
 2.  **Customer Churn & Lost Revenue:** Failing to identify and re-engage high-value "At Risk" or "Can’t Lose Them" customers before they are lost forever.